 Ms. Ward says: I do the valentines pass out the day before so I do not feel rushed to pass them out when we have a party.
 I am unlike lots of teachers where if a day is going to be crazy I embrace the crazy.
-I try to plan crafts and art in the morning and then at the party do games and snack.
+I try to plan crafts and art in the morning and then at the party do games and snacks.
 Ido art and fun activities a lot and my kids know they have to be following directions etc or they may miss out on participating and I think that helps that the expectation is always there so it’s nothing new.

 Ms. Amico says: After they pass out their valentines I staple the bags shut so they can’t open them until they get home!

 Ms. Butts says: I put a Star on the back of the valentine bags.
-The star was to touch the table so pieces would be on right side.
+The star was to touch the table so pieces would be on the right side.

 Ms. Timmons says: We pack up early in the day.
 We pass out was Valentine’s the day before and the morning of.
 I cover tables with white butcher paper.
 Students color with makers on their tables and wait to be called up to get their ice cream sundae.
 Students eat.
 We sing a Happy Valentine’s Day song to the tune of Happy Birthday.
 Students get their Valentine bags and go to their table or their “special spot” (spread out spaces on the floor) and open their Valentine’s.
 When they are done, they clean up and then they go back to their table and color while parents leave.
-Then we get back packs and prep to go home.
+Then we get backpacks and prep to go home.

 Ms. Hammons says: I have a station to pass out cards in the bags!
 3 kids at a time.
 So much less chaos!
-I also has a parent come be a Valentine Slime making station this year.
+I also have a parent come to be a Valentine Slime making station this year.
 It was SO much fun!
 Everything was fun and ran smoothly.
-At the end of the day I let them sit around the room by no one else and check their stash out, then re-pack it!
+At the end of the day, I let them sit around the room by no one else and check their stash out, then re-pack it!
 They could have a juice box and cookie from their stash!
 It was so fun!

 Ms. Dee says: We have our Valentine’s party first thing in the morning.
 It calms the buzz.

 Ms. Carmack says: After that, we talked about love and how to be good friends.
-I had parents bring ingredients in to make “friendship mix”.
+I had parents bring ingredients in to make a “friendship mix”.
 We talk about what each ingredient represents.
 (They lead the conversation.)
 Then, I passed out sandwich bags, and went around and gave a handful of each ingredient to mix in the bag.
 They shook it up and ate it.

-Ms. James says: We did the “disco limbo” several times—— gets lots of wiggles out if needed for about 15-20 minutes—- I hold a yard stick out and they go under — they loved it.
+Ms. James says: We did the “disco limbo” several times—— gets lots of wiggles out if needed for about 15-20 minutes—- I hold a yardstick out and they go under — they loved it.

 Ms. Giglio says: I read a tip here I think years ago, where the teacher had the kids keep their valentines and she choose one person at a time to come sit in the middle on a chair then everyone brought their valentines up to them Instead of all the kids roaming around the room trying to match and find names This way they only have to find one person at a time and the person sitting in the middle got a little special time.

-Ms. Gray says: I wrote a really personal note to each child (about one thing I love so much about them) in a Valentine’s card.
+Ms. Gray says: I wrote a really personal note to each child (about one thing I love so much about them) in Valentine’s card.
 It really helped me focus on how wonderful my babies are and got me out of the rut I’ve been in recently.